-The Enfamil PREMIUM Newborn Non-GMO Infant Formula is not just a decent newborn formula but also they feel compelled to tell us the tub is reusable.
-Cut a hole in the top and turn it into a bank because this formula is a little bit cheaper than some of Enfamil’s other blends.
+The Enfamil PREMIUM Newborn Non-GMO Infant Formula is not just a decent newborn formula, but also they feel compelled to advertise that the tub is reusable.
+Cut a hole in the top and turn it into a bank, because this formula is a little bit cheaper than some other Enfamil formulas.

 7. Go & Grow by Similac Non-GMO

 Once your baby has grown into a toddler, you may want to continue giving formula.
 Try Go & Grow by Similac Non-GMO Toddler Milk-Based Drink with 2’-FL HMO for Immune Support.

 The first thing you will notice is the non-GMO boldly printed at the top.
 Score one for Similac with this toddler formula.

 The next benefit of this toddler milk-based drink is Similac’s signature breast milk replica ingredient: 2′-FL HMO Human Milk Oligosaccharide.

 Finally, this formula touts brain and eye development and immune support up to the age of three.